Rise to Success: Career Highlights of Candace Parker

 July 15, 2018: Scored Season-High 34 Points

-July 19, 2018: Voted into 2018 WNBA All-Star Game
+July 19, 2018: Fifth WNBA All-Star Nomination

-2018: Analyst and Commentator for NBA on TNT
+2018: Analyst and Commentator for Turner Sports

 June 18, 2019: Season Debut

-August 4, 2019: Scored Season-High 21 points
+August 4, 2019: Season-High 21 Points

-September 3, 2019: Tied Season-High of 21 points
+September 3, 2019: Tied Season-High of 21 Points

-2019: Multi-Year Extension with Turner Sports
+2019: Multi-Year Extension with Turner

-October 2020: Ownership of Angel City FC
+October 2020: Part of Angel City FC Ownership

 In October 2020, Candace Parker and her daughter became part of the ownership group of Angel City FC, a Los Angeles-based team in the National Women's Soccer League.